jlmelville/smallvis/docs/spectral.md

 $$

 So it turns out that the standard eigenvalue problem with $L_{rw}$ will produce the same results as the generalized eigenvalue problem with $L$ and $D$.
 A non-generalized eigenvalue problem is preferable to the generalized problem, at least in R, because generalized problems require installing the CRAN package `geigen`.
+You could even use the eigenvectors of $P$, although you have to bear in mind that the eigenvalues of $P$ differ from $L_{rw}$ although in that case the order of the eigenvectors are reversed, i.e. you want those associated with the *largest* eigenvalues, ignoring the top eigenvector (which is the constant eigenvector). $P$ might even be preferable because it's ever-so-slightly less work to calculate than $L_{rw}$.
+We'll revisit the relationship between $L_{rw}$ and $P$ when we talk about diffusion maps.

 ### Output